oodmumc3/free-ai-coding-kor/README.md

 ## Problem & Solution

-Many AI coding tools claim to be “free,” but most only give access to top, pro-grade models for a short time before switching to basic ones.
-With each tool describing its limits differently—credits, tokens, requests—it’s hard to compare them fairly.
+Many AI coding tools claim to be “free,” but access to pro-grade models usually runs out fast, then you’re downgraded.
+Each tool uses different limits (credits, tokens, requests), so fair comparison is hard.
+This list puts them side by side and shows **how many hours of coding on pro-grade LLMs you actually get for free**.

-This list lines them up side-by-side to show which ones are actually the most generous.
-It assess how much **hours of coding with a pro-graded LLM** you are actually given.

 ### Qualifying Pro‑Grade Models
 Only models achieving >60% on SWE-bench Verified qualify as pro-grade for real-world coding tasks.
 Below is the current list